 Tangalle, Sri Lanka Project

-Tangalle is on the South Coast of Sri Lanka and is known for its beaches and laid-back way of living.
-It is popular among tourists for its good weather, unspoilt beaches and not being ‘too much’ of a tourist area which means that it can be fairly quiet.
+Tangalle is on the South Coast of Sri Lanka and is well known for its beaches and laid-back way of living.
+It is popular among tourists for its good weather, unspoilt beaches and still having that ‘Sri Lankan feel’ by not being too built up, westernised and busy.

 Aim of the Project

-To organise a neutering and vaccination programme for the community dogs within the Tangalle beach area.
+Organise a neutering, vaccination, education and routine/emergency treatment programme for the community dogs and cats within the Tangalle beach area.